vijay4543/Crop-Yield-Productivity-Analysis/README.md

 A screen recording of the Excel dashboard is included as a project demonstration.

-The recording shows:
+* The recording shows:

-Dashboard overview
+* Dashboard overview

-KPI/summary sections

-Charts and visualizations
+* Charts and visualizations

-Interactive filters/slicers
+* Interactive filters/slicers

-Raw data and analysis workflow
+* Raw data and analysis workflow

 📁 Suggested Repository Structure